nikhil-x-gupta/visual-ai/register/README.md

   For OpenVINO

-  - Either have Neural Compute Stick 2 (NCS2) plugged in or Movidius VPU card in the desktop.
+  - Either have a Neural Compute Stick 2 (NCS2) plugged in one of the USB ports or Movidius VPU card in the desktop.

 #### 1. Verify the output of the following command.
 It should return one IP address that you use to ssh into the edge device. e.g. `192.168.x.x your-hostname`